Prof. Albert Bandura is one of the most highly cited academics in the world (Haggbloom et al., 2002).

 How Self-Efficacy Can Influence You

-Thinking in self-enhancing (optimistic) or self-debilitating (pessimistic) ways can influence one’s functioning.
+Thinking in self-enhancing (optimistic) or self-debilitating (pessimistic) ways can influence one’s functioning (Bandura, 1994; 2008).

 Self-efficacy means believing in the value of motivation to influence any outcome.
 If someone does not feel driven to alter an event, they are less likely to exert effort toward producing a particular outcome — particularly in the face of obstacles.
-To do so would be perceived as a waste of energy.
+To do so would be perceived as a waste of energy (Bandura, 1994).

-Thus, feeling secure in this belief leads to self-determined motivation.
-It is not a question of “can I reach my goal?” but rather “what is required for me to reach my goal?”
+Thus, feeling secure in one’s self-efficacy leads to self-determined motivation.
+Goal pursuit becomes not a question of “can I reach my goal?” but rather, “what is required for me to reach my goal?”

-Often, collective-efficacy needs to be considered: what does a group believe they can achieve in terms of a common goal?
+Often, collective self-efficacy needs to be considered.
+That is, what does a group believe they can achieve in terms of a common goal?
 To use Bandura’s (2008, p.
 3) words: “People’s shared belief in their collective efficacy to achieve desired results is a key ingredient of collective agency.”

 Pathologizing Optimism: Visions to Realities